Photo: Michael White Photography

 bio

-Phil McAuliffe (he/him) is a loneliness thought leader who draws upon his lived experience to start and lead kind and honest conversations that de-stigmatise loneliness and help humans get the authentic connection they need.
+Phil McAuliffe (he/him) is a loneliness and human connection thought leader who draws upon his lived experience to start and lead kind and honest conversations that de-stigmatise loneliness and help humans get the authentic connection they need.

-He is the founder of HUMANS:CONNECTING, a social enterprise that works to de-stigmatise loneliness and lead efforts to reduce loneliness globally.
+He is the founder of HUMANS:CONNECTING, a social enterprise that works to promote human connection and de-stigmatise loneliness.
+He leads efforts to reduce loneliness globally.
 He also created The Lonely Diplomat (in 2018) and The Loneliness Guy (in 2020), which are also based on his lived experience.

-He is the Co-Chair of the Ending Loneliness Together Lived Experience Advisory Panel.
+He served as a Co-Chair of Ending Loneliness Together's Lived Experience Advisory Panel from 2022 to 2024.

 Phil was an Australian Public Servant for 23 years.
 During this time he lived and worked in Canberra, Caracas, Darwin, Ho Chi Minh City, Seoul, Tokyo and Wellington as a diplomat and as an accompanying diplomatic spouse.
 He worked as a journalist in Caracas.

-His lived experience and insights on loneliness have appeared in Science, the BBC World Service and various Australian media.
+His lived experience of loneliness and insights on human connection have appeared in Science, the BBC World Service and various Australian media.

 He lives in Canberra (on Ngunnawal and Ngambri country) with Jeff, his partner, and their two teenage sons.